StefanoPagani/ChROME/README.md

 Development
 -------

-LocalROM was developed and is currently maintained by [`Stefano Pagani`](https://stefanopagani.github.io).
+ChROME was developed and is currently maintained by [`Stefano Pagani`](https://stefanopagani.github.io).

 The code uses as submodule the redbkit toolkit: